AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/04_creating_a_class_library/index.md

 To add the game library project as a reference to the game project in Visual Studio Code:

-1. In the Solution Explorer panel, right-click the *MonoGameSnake* project.
+1. In the Solution Explorer panel, right-click the *DungeonSlime* project.
 2. Choose "Add Project Reference" from the context menu.
 3. Choose *MonoGameLibrary" from the available options.